 What is total knee replacement surgery?

 Knee replacement surgery replaces the damaged knee joint surfaces with new components typically made from polyethylene and metal.
 Bone cement may be used to attach the metal implants to the bone.
 It is recognised as one of the most common orthopaedic surgeries.
+This is different to a partial knee replacement which is only concerned with a part of the knee joint.

 Why is total knee replacement surgery needed?